open/close all folders

 - Rune Soldier Louie takes place in Forcelia, the world created for Lodoss.
 The main cast is comprised of stock rpg archetypes: Louie is supposed to be the mage, but tends to serve as their "fighter" instead.
 Jeanie is the group's swordswoman, Merrill is the thief, and Melissa is the Staff Chick.
 They spend much of the series in search of old ruins in hopes of finding treasure to line their pockets.
 But, in classic rpg fashion, a bigger plot gradually unfolds for our heroes.

-- The first Alternate Universe in Abenobashi Mahou Shoutengai was a spoof of the Role-Playing Game Verse.
+- The first Alternate Universe in Magical Shopping Arcade Abenobashi was a spoof of the Role Playing Game Verse.

 - Magic Knight Rayearth.
 Fuu repeatedly even comments about how Cephiro is like a roleplaying game.